-SAS Event Stream Processing Engine can use third-party messaging appliances to provide 1+N-Way Failover.
+SAS Event Stream Processing can use message buses to provide 1+N-Way Failover.
 Event stream processing publishers and subscribers work with packages of events called event blocks when they interface with the engine.
-When traversing a messaging appliance, event blocks are mapped one-to-one to appliance messages.
+When traversing a message bus, event blocks are mapped one-to-one to appliance messages.
 Each payload message contains exactly one event block.
 These event blocks contain binary event stream processing data.
 A payload appliance message encapsulates the event block and transports it unmodified.
 The sections that follow use the terms "message" and "event block" interchangeably.
-They also use the following terms interchangeably: messaging appliance, appliance, message fabric, and message bus.
 The term active/standby identifies the state of any event stream processors in a 1+N cluster of event stream processors.
-The term primary/secondary identifies the state of an appliance with respect to another appliance in a redundant pair.
+The term primary/secondary identifies the state of a message bus with respect to another message bus in a redundant pair.
 The terms 1+N, failover, cluster, and combinations of these terms are used interchangeably.

-The following diagram shows how SAS Event Stream Processing engine integrates with third-party messaging appliances to provide failover.
+The following diagram shows how an engine integrates with message buses to provide failover.
 It shows two separate messaging appliances, one between publishers and engines (ESPs) and a second between ESPs and subscribers.
 In actual deployments, these do not have to be separate appliances.
 Regardless of whether publishers and subscribers use the same or different appliances, there are two messaging appliances for each virtual messaging appliance - a primary and secondary for messaging appliance failover.

-Figure 14.1 Engine Integration with Third-Party Messaging Appliances
+Figure 21.1 Engine Integration with Message Buses

 In this diagram, ESP1 is the active engine (on start-up at least).
 ESP2 and ESP3 are standbys that are receiving published event blocks.
-They do not send processed event blocks to the subscriber messaging appliance.
+They do not send processed event blocks to the subscriber message bus.
 This distinction is depicted with dotted arrows.
-The event stream processing messaging appliance connector for subscribe services is connected to the fabric.
-It does not actually sending event blocks to the fabric until one of them becomes the active on failover.
+The event stream processing message bus connector for subscribe services is connected to the fabric.
+It does not actually sending event blocks to the message bus until one of them becomes the active on failover.
 All ESPs in a 1+N failover cluster must implement the same model, because they are redundant.
 It is especially important that all ESPs in the cluster use the same engine name.
-This is because the engine name is used to coordinate the topic names on which messages are exchanged through the fabric.
+This is because the engine name is used to coordinate the topic names on which messages are exchanged through the message bus.

-Publishers and subscribers can continue to use the ESP API even when they are subscribing or publishing through the messaging appliance for failover.
+Publishers and subscribers can continue to use the ESP API even when they are subscribing or publishing through the message bus for failover.

-The following transport options are supported so that failover can be introduced to an existing implementation without reengineering the subscribers and publishers:
+The following transport options are supported by the publish/subscribe API and in adapter configuration.
+These options are supported so that failover can be introduced to an existing implementation without reengineering the subscribers and publishers: